dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     don't have primitive equality, it is possible to have redundant keys and the compiler won't detect it.*

-*   There is more than one `...` element in the map pattern. *It can appear anywhere in the map, but there can only be zero or one.*
+*   There is more than one `...` element in the map pattern.

 *   The `...` element is not the last element in the map pattern.